kjoinmark/Fourier-course-NSU/README.md

 # Fourier-course-NSU
-Tasks from course about Fourier transform etc. in university
+Tasks from course about Fourier transform etc. in NSU Spring 2020